AzumattDev/XRayVision/README.md

 ***
 > # Update Information (Latest listed first)
+> ### v1.6.0
+> - Add moderator list.
+>   - XRayVision_ModeratorList.yml will now be generated on the server inside the BepInEx/config folder.
+> ### v1.5.1
+> - Fix an issue I created in 1.5.0
+> ### v1.5.0
+> - Fix an issue with steam on servers
 > ### v1.4.0
 > - Show token name for ItemDrops.
 Aka: ItemData -> Shared -> m_name
 > ### v1.3.0
 > - Take in PR on GitHub from Margmas, show ZNetView owner
 > ### v1.2.0
 > - Change a lot of code to provide a more compatible hover.
 > - Toggle option for hover text changed.
 Now, when it's off, the text is completely removed.
 Just hover something and press your hotkey once more.
 > ### v1.1.0
 > - Add Hotkey to toggle hover text.
 Added at the request of Khordus in OdinPlus discord.
 Default is not set.
 Set this yourself.